 A Taste of History in Chantilly

-Another fairytale destination is Chantilly, which boasts its own Renaissance-style castle housing one of the largest art collections in France outside the Louvre, featuring works by Raphael, Ingres, and Delacroix.
-It is well known to equestrians thanks to its prestigious racecourse, and the area around Chantilly hosts the largest racehorse training community in France.
-There is even a museum dedicated to horses, the Living Museum of the Horse.
+Another enchanting destination is Chantilly, home to a Renaissance-style castle that hosts one of France's largest art collections outside the Louvre, including works by Raphael, Ingres, and Delacroix.
+Known for its prestigious racecourse, Chantilly is a favorite among equestrians, and the surrounding area has the largest racehorse training community in France.
+Additionally, there is the Living Museum of the Horse, dedicated entirely to horses.

 Heritage and Style in Beauvais

-When it comes to beautiful places, visitors to Oise are spoilt for choice.
-The city of Beauvais is renowned for its striking Gothic Cathédrale Saint-Pierre de Beauvais, and the ancient streets surrounding it feature buildings dating back to the 12th century.
-Beauvais’s other claim to fame is as the birthplace of fashion designer Hubert de Givenchy, founder of the House of Givenchy.
+Visitors to Oise are spoiled for choice when exploring beautiful places.
+Beauvais is famous for its stunning Gothic Cathédrale Saint-Pierre de Beauvais, and its historic streets are lined with buildings from the 12th century.
+Additionally, Beauvais is renowned as the birthplace of fashion designer Hubert de Givenchy, the founder of the House of Givenchy.

 Hidden Gems of Oise